szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Audio Input`` - provides speech recognition.
 * ``Audio Output`` - provides voice synthesis.
-* ``Autonomous Mode (inline)`` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
+* ``Autonomous Agent (inline)`` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.
 * ``Chat with files (Llama-index, inline)`` - plugin integrates Llama-index storage in any chat and provides additional knowledge into context (from indexed files).
 * ``Command: API calls`` - plugin lets you connect the model to the external services using custom defined API calls.
 * ``Command: Code Interpreter`` - responsible for generating and executing Python code, functioning much like the `Code Interpreter` on `ChatGPT`, but locally.
 This means GPT can interface with any script, application, or code.
 The plugin can also execute system commands, allowing GPT to integrate with your operating system.
 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.